spacetelescope/style-guides/guides/jupyter-notebooks.md

 ```

 Be sure to use the Markdown headings (that is, the number of `#`'s) in a way
-that gives hierarchical meaning to your document.
+that gives hierarchical meaning to your tutorial.
 The header levels are used to
-do things like intelligently make links, so you don't want to confuse things by
+do things like intelligently make links and the Table of Contents, so you don't
-using header levels that don't match the logical flow of the document.
+want to confuse things by using header levels that don't match the logical flow
+of the tutorial.

+All terms and relevant additional resources should be defined and linked to as
+new topics are introduced and your tutorial progresses, so that terms and
+resources appear within the context of your main content.
+Short exercises can be
+woven into your Main Content sections as well.

 ### Exercises

+Exercises are optional, but encouraged.
+Exercises can be woven into the Main
+Content of your tutorial, or appear in their own section toward the end of the
+tutorial.
+Final exercises can be more challenging, similar to homework problems.
+They can be minimal or take as long as 30 minutes to an hour to complete.

-Most notebooks convey information to their reader by posing questions and then
+Most tutorials convey information to their reader by posing questions and then
 providing answers.
 But as so many of us learn by doing, it's encouraged for you
-to provide exercises in your notebook that pose questions but do not include
+to provide exercises in your tutorial that pose questions but do not include
 immediate answers so that your reader can practice their new skills to cement
 the knowledge in their minds.

 If you do have one or more exercises, be sure to leave a blank code cell
-underneath to show the reader that they're meant to try out their new skill
+underneath each to show the reader that they're meant to try out their new skill
 right there.
 You may also want to include a "solutions" notebook next to your
 main notebook for the reader to check their work after they have finished their
 attempt.

 ### Additional Resources

+.. suggestion to remove the Additional Resources section and instead ask
+   tutorial authors to include additional resources in line with the context of
+   their main content, instead of in a separate list at the end that has no
+   context.

 While this section isn't always necessary, sometimes you want to provide more
-resources for the reader who wants to learn something beyond what's in the
+resources for the reader who wants to learn something beyond what's in your
-notebook.
+tutorial.
 Sometimes these resources don't exist, but if they do, it's good to
-put them at the end of your notebook to give the reader somewhere else to go.
+put them at the end of your tutorial to give the reader somewhere else to go.
 Usually a list of links using Markdown bullet list plus link format is
 appropriate: